backdrop-contrib/bee/Usage.md

 - `projects` - One or more contrib projects to download.

 *Options:*
+- `--github-token` - A Github Personal Access Token (Classic) that can be used to extend the GitHub API rate.
 - `--hide-progress`, `-h` - Deprecated, will get removed in a future version.
 - `--allow-multisite-copy`, `-f` - Override the check that would prevent the project being downloaded to a multisite site if the project exists in the shared project directory.